TriantafyllosFamprikatzis/Angular/Project/recipe-book-shopping-list-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.6.

 ## API
-Add the URL on `data-storage-srrvice.ts` and TOKEN on `auth.service.ts`
+Add the URL on `data-storage-service.ts` and TOKEN on `auth.service.ts`

 ## Development server